deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/menu-navbar.md

 ---
 id: menu-navbar
-title: Menu navbar with depth
+title: Storefront menu navbar with depth
 description: Learn how to configure the MenuNavbar component.
 sidebar_label: Menu navbar
 ---

+# Menu navbar with depth

 By default the MenuNavbar renders up to 3 layers of navigation levels items who could be styled trough overriding styles.